kyohmizu/slides-deploy-aks/main.md

 --

-- So, I tried to create cluster by myself
+- So, I tried to create the self-study project by myself

 ---
 class: header-margin